SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 "I see it in her eyes, she's still in there, and she's awake."

-"That doesn't change the fact that you care more about her than us."
+"Even the doctors aren't sure she'll ever awaken."

 "I have to because no one else seems to care about her."

 "We care."

 "Do you?
-When was the last time you can over to see her?
+When was the last time you came over to see her?
 Twilight and Rarity are the only ones that still come to visit her."

 "Fluttershy it's been years, it's really hard to do this for that long."